Extending torsors over regular models of curves

 Let $C$ be a smooth and geometrically connected $K$-curve with Jacobian $J$.
 We assume here that $k$ is algebraically closed.
-This section is devoted to the generalization of a result by Chiodo \cite[Propositions 7.4.1 and 7.5.1]{Chiodo} which provides a necessary and sufficient condition for $J[r]$ to admit a finite \'etale model over $R$, when $r$ is prime to $p$.
+This section is devoted to the generalization of a result of Chiodo \cite[Propositions 7.4.1 and 7.5.1]{Chiodo} which provides a necessary and sufficient condition for $J[r]$, the $r$-torsion subgroup of $J$, to admit a finite \'etale model over $R$, when $r$ is prime to $p$.
 Such a model is the N\'eron model of $J[r]$, hence is equal to $\mathcal{J}[r]$.

 Here, we will treat the case where $p$ divides $r$.
 In this case, a finite model of $J[r]$ is not necessarily \'etale, hence it is not necessarily the N\'eron model of $J[r]$.
 But one may still ask for a condition for $\mathcal{J}[r]$ to be finite and flat over $R$.
 We will see that the result of Chiodo generalizes to this case.